 BOTANICUS INTERACTICUS is a technology for designing highly expressive interactive plants, both living and artificial.
 With a single wire placed anywhere in the soil, it transforms plants into multi-touch, gesture-sensitive, and proximity-sensitive controllers that can track a broad range of human interactions seamlessly, unobtrusively, and precisely.

 Chair Feedback: “It is not a far stretch to imagine a computer being used to time the watering of plants.
 But how about using the plant as the actual interface to the computer?
 Imagine being able to use a plant on your coffee table to fast forward a movie.
 Lost the remote?
 Go ahead and use the plant.
 This is a novel application of a haptic device in a new and inventive way to manipulate technology.
-Future applications could be in the home or entertainment industry.”
+Future applications could be in the home or entertainment industry.” bounce house for sale

 Wee Teck Fong, Ching Ling Chin, Farzam Farbiz, and Zhiyong Huang, Institute for Infocomm Research